Our final news roundup and information overload hour.

 I mean, let's be candid, Sean.

-I mean, you know, my your folks are watching you and getting a certain perspective, and my folks are watching other networks getting a certain perspective.
+I mean, you know, your folks are watching you and getting a certain perspective.

 We have studies that show a lot of Democrats watch me.

-We need more of these kind of conversations, and we need to not just, you know, accuse each other uh of misleading the American people, uh, but I think confront each other in the context of providing opportunities to address some of the facts that are often omitted in terms of the conversations and topics we choose to pick up.
+And we need to not just, you know, accuse each other of misleading the American people, but I think confront each other in the context of providing opportunities to address some of the facts that are often omitted in terms of the conversations and topics we choose to pick up.

-Now, you either believe in secure borders and and law and order, and people that want to come into our country have to do it legally.
+Now, you either believe in secure borders and law and order, and people that want to come into our country have to do it legally.

 I'm the product of that.

-Um, or there are people that want open borders.
+Or there are people that want open borders.

-You believe in defund dismantle no bail laws like cities like in New York where uh the show originates from, or you believe law and order, safety, security is a prerequisite for the pursuit of happiness.
+Or you believe law and order, safety, security is a prerequisite for the pursuit of happiness.

-I mean the the how do you reconcile?
+I mean, how do you reconcile that?

 You don't see it at all.